Common Name: red spruce

-It is a double-stemed specimen.
+It is a double-stemmed specimen.
 Inconclusive evidence as to whether this is a tree that arose from a single seed.
 The stems physically diverge from each other at about 2.5' above ground, but a bark inclusion seam is evident extending down to within 1' above ground.
 It is unusual that the seam runs down a buttress root.
 Bark inclusions usually are in the sinuses between buttress roots.
 Whether this is an indication of a single tree or two trees is unknown.
 It is possible that adjacent buttress roots of the adjacent stems converged and grafted, giving the outward appearance of a single buttress root below the seam.

 For purposes of the state register, the specimen is considered a single tree for now.
 However, the score has been revised downward using the composite trunk circumference measurement so that there is an equitable comparison with other red spruce measured at 4.5' above ground.
-Whether American Forests will continue to recognize the tree as national champion is unknown.

 Location of Tree

 Tree is located in: Giles

 Directions: George Washington and Jefferson National Forests, Eastern Divide Ranger District, War Spur Loop Trail.
 Follow map - when trail meets creek to the north, tree will be on the other side of the creek, visible from the trail.
 Map on file.

 Other Nominators: Youth Conservation Camp